whaynes/STCW23/jekyll/_assessments/OICNW-3-1B.md

 {% capture standard %}
 Within 15 seconds:

-1. The display is switched from north up stabilized relative motion to true motion;
+1. Switch the display from north-up stabilized relative motion to true motion;
-2. The display is switched from true motion to head up; and,
+2. Switch the display from true motion to head-up; and
-3. The candidate pointed to the location on the display of the information that indicates the mode displayed.
+3. Point to the location on the display of the information that indicates the mode displayed.
 {%endcapture %}
 {{ standard | markdownify }}